Kudos from our Board

 A special thanks to all of our employees for the hard work and dedication to our mission.
 A true reflection of the word “teamwork.”

-The summer 2018 mini-grant cycle is now in process.
+The winter 2018 mini-grant cycle is now in process.
 To submit interest in grant funding, please visit our Grants Page.

 Recycling Efforts Recognized